Service Number M2/200621

 Robert Henry Spencer was born in Linton in 1884, the son of James Henry and Keyia Spencer.
 Robert was one of a large family with brothers Willie, Harry, Tom, John and Hartley and sisters Sarah Jane, Mary and Maggie.

-On the 8th April 1911, Robert married Annie Mathewson in Cross Hills and they had two children, Winifred and Amy.
-At the 1911 census day, Robert was living at Low Close, eastburn, Keighley with his parents.
+On the 1911 census day, 2nd April 1911, Robert was living at Low Close, Eastburn, Keighley with his parents.
 His father was a farm bailiff, Robert himself was a farm labourer but most of his siblings were working in a worsted factory.
+A week later, on the 8th April 1911, Robert married Annie Mathewson in Cross Hills and they went on to have two children, Winifred and Amy.

-Robert enlisted on the 30th November 1915 and was mobilised on the 28th July 1916 in Halifax as Private M2/200621 in 650 Company Motor Transport of the Royal Army Service Corps, a unit he joined on the 23rd September 1916 after some basic training.
+Robert enlisted on the 30th November 1915 and was mobilised on the 28th July 1916 in Halifax as Private M2/200621 in 650 Company Mechanical Transport of the Royal Army Service Corps, a unit he joined on the 23rd September 1916 after some basic training.
+650 Company (Mechanical Transport) of the RASC was also known as the 32nd Local Auxiliary (MT) company attached to the Road Board and was stationed at Wilton.
+This unit did not serve overseas.
+It had been formed on the 11th February 1916, so Robert joined not long after the unit formed.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: firstname.lastname@example.org